tmcrossx/bondlib/README.md

 The `tmx::curve::constant` and `tmx::curve::bump` classes
 are examples of how to do this.

 The `tmx::curve::plus` class adds two curves.
-It uses references to avoid copying any data used in the implementation of the `curve::base` interface.
+It uses const references to avoid copying any data used in the implementation of the `curve::base` interface.
-It requires the lifetime of the referenced curves to be longer than the lifetime of the `plus` object but is much more efficient than copying the data.
-Its semantics are similar to [`std::span`](https://en.cppreference.com/w/cpp/container/span).

 ## Instrument